The NHS 10 year plan: is it enough?

 - More partnership working (e.g. with DfE), with the aim of making an earlier learning disability or autism diagnosis and providing better community support.

-- Offering more opportunities for people with a learning disability and for people with autism in the form of internships, leading to paid employment.
+- Offering more opportunities for people with a learning disability and/or autism in the form of internships, leading to paid employment.

 A primary concern is how the NHS will reduce inpatient provision under the transforming care agenda, given that it has already failed to meet targets in this area, now pushed back by a further five years.